MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Pwsh.md

 ### -Version | -v

-Displays the version of PowerShell.
+Displays the version of this PowerShell exectuable.
 Additional parameters are ignored.

 ### -WindowStyle | -w